Ikromov247/bump_version/README.md

 ## Features

 - Bump major, minor, or patch versions (semantic versioning)
-- Option to use Git tags as version source
+- Automatically creates Git tags
+- Creates and updates a changelog file with list of commits since the last git tag
 - Can be used as a GitHub Action or from the command line

 # Installation